w3f/Grants-Program/applications/application-template.md

 ## Development Roadmap :nut_and_bolt:

 This section should break the development roadmap down into milestones and deliverables.
-To assist you in defining it, we have created a document with examples for some grant categories [here](../docs/Support%20Docs/grant_guidelines_per_category.md).
 Since these will be part of the agreement, it helps to describe *the functionality we should expect in as much detail as possible*, plus how we can verify and test that functionality.
 Whenever milestones are delivered, we refer to this document to ensure that everything has been delivered as expected.

 Below we provide an **example roadmap**.
 In the descriptions, it should be clear how your project is related to Substrate, Kusama or Polkadot.
-We *recommend* that teams structure their roadmap as 1 milestone ≈ 1 month.
+We *recommend* that teams structure their roadmap as 1 milestone ≈ 1.5 months.

+**Please notice that Polkadot Open Source Grants only accept projects up to 3 months of duration and up to 2 milestones.**

 > :exclamation: If any of your deliverables are based on somebody else's work, make sure you work and publish *under the terms of the license* of the respective project and that you **highlight this fact in your milestone documentation** and in the source code if applicable! **Projects that submit other people's work without proper attribution will be immediately terminated.**

 ### Overview

-- **Total Estimated Duration:** Duration of the whole project (e.g. 2 months)
+- **Total Estimated Duration:** Duration of the whole project (e.g. 3 months)
 - **Full-Time Equivalent (FTE):**  Average number of full-time employees working on the project throughout its duration (see [Wikipedia](https://en.wikipedia.org/wiki/Full-time_equivalent), e.g. 2 FTE)
-- **Total Costs:** Requested amount in USD for the whole project (e.g. 12,000 USD).
-Note that the acceptance criteria and additional benefits vary depending on the [level](../README.md#level_slider-levels) of funding requested.
+- **Total Costs:** Requested amount in USD for the whole project (e.g. 30,000 USD).
-- **DOT %:** Percentage of Total Costs to be paid in (vested) DOT (≥ 50%)

 ### Milestone 1 Example — Basic functionality